Praveen94/Image-Text-Transliteration/README.md

 This project is part of an open source initiative of the AI4Bharat platform.

 For more info about the task refer https://ai4bharat.org/articles/sign-board

-All the necessary files will be uploaded soon.